 It turns out that this last appears to be the case.
-Table 3 shows a set of coefficients estimated from a pooled sample13 of all six Eastern Europe nations, with the coefficients estimated for China by WLT shown for convenience.
+Table 3 shows a set of coefficients estimated from a pooled sample of all six Eastern Europe nations, with the coefficients estimated for China by WLT shown for convenience.
 The overall pattern in the two regions is strikingly similar, and the differentiation between cadre and professional recruitment is, if anything, sharper in Eastern Europe than in China.
 In particular, communist party membership has a strong positive effect on attaining a cadre position, more than doubling the odds net of other factors, but has a negative effect on attaining a professional position, whereas in China the effect of party membership is positive for both outcomes, albeit substantially stronger for elite recruitment.
-14 In both regions, education was much more important for attaining a professional position than for attaining a cadre position.
-And in both regions having a professional father greatly increased the odds of entering a professional position, whereas having a cadre father only modestly increased the odds of recruitment to either a professional or a cadre position.
-Finally, in both regions the net odds of recruitment to both professional and cadre positions declined over time relative to the first period,
+In both regions education was much more important for attaining a professional position than for variations in population size across our six nations or variations in the size of the samples analyzed here.
+There is no basis for assuming that these data can be taken as representative of the "population of Eastern Europe" no matter what adjustments we made.
+Rather, they represent six examples of Eastern European style communist regimes, chosen for convenience.
+Moreover, any adjustment to give each country-sample equal weight is problematic due to variations in the size of the population at risk for any given analysis.
+Thus, we have simply pooled the (weighted) country samples to provide a summary of the findings, following where warranted with country-specific analysis.